SteadyCadence/api-docs/content/01-introduction.md

 In addition, each method + endpoint combination is described by a request payload, properties, and an example output.

 All URLs referenced here begin with the base path `https://platform-staging-api.cadasta.org`, which you put before the endpoint.
-If you're using a browser, the completed path will take you to the [API UI](#user-content-using-the-platform-api-ui), described below.
+If you're using a browser, the completed path will take you to the [API UI](#using-the-platform-api-ui), described below.

+> Beth Not sure about using the staging site as an example.
+The API docs should be generic and not pointing to a specific instance.
+Maybe we can rephrase this to "You have to prepend to the host name to the API examples."
+We could point to the demo site for users who want to explore the API.

 ### Using the API

-> Oliver, added this section.
-Please check for accuracy!

 This API works best in one of two scenarios: